The Best Things in Life Are Free (Luther Vandross and Janet Jackson song): Background and composition

 In March 1991, Jackson signed an unprecedented $32 million contract with Virgin Records, the largest record deal at the time, although it was quickly exceeded by her brother Michael and his label, Epic Records.
 Prior to her first release with Virgin, Jackson was asked by Jam and Lewis to record a song for the soundtrack to the feature film Mo' Money, released in 1992 by their label Perspective Records.
 Jon Bream of the Star Tribune reported: "For most movie soundtracks, producers negotiate with record companies, managers and lawyers for the services of big-name singers.
 Like the Hollywood outsiders that they are, Edina-based Jam and Lewis went directly to such stars as Janet Jackson and Luther Vandross."
-It was the first all-new song Jackson recorded at the new location of Flyte Tyme Studios in Edina, Minnesota, which was completed 2 months after wrapping up recording on her fourth studio album Rhythm Nation 1814 in May 1989 at the original Minneapolis studio.
+It was the first all-new song Jackson recorded at the new location of Flyte Tyme Studios in Edina, Minnesota, which was completed two months after wrapping up recording on her fourth studio album Rhythm Nation 1814 in May 1989 at the original Minneapolis studio.
 She had done re-recordings and remixes there from 1989 to 1991.

-"The Best Things in Life Are Free" is an R&B, dance-pop and house song with a "steady beat".
-It is written in the key of Fm and their vocal ranges span from the low-note of F3 to C6.
-The song is set in the signature of common time and has a moderate tempo of 120 pulsations per minute.
-It follows the basic chord progression of B7m—C7m—F7.
+"The Best Things in Life Are Free" is an R&B, dance-pop, and house song with a "steady beat".
+It is written in the key of Fm and their vocal ranges span from the low note of F3 to C6.
+The song is set in common time and has a moderate tempo of 120 beats per minute.
+It follows a chord progression of Bm7—Cm7—F7.
+The song contains a sample of "I Get Lifted" by George McCrae, written by Harry Wayne Casey and Richard Finch of KC & The Sunshine Band, who were given songwriting credit as a result.